NightmareXIV/Splatoon/Presets/Endwalker content/Duties/Ultimate - Dragonsong's Reprise.md

 |Attention!
 Please do not blindly import all presets.
 Some presets can repeat what they do in different manner.
 Please read and decide whether you need something first.|
 |---|
+# WARNING!
+You MUST check that your Splatoon version is THE LATEST before importing any triggers.

 # General Fight triggers
 Brightsphere Circles: Places a circle around every active Brightsphere that shows you where they are.